 The 14-mile (23km) route connects all the main places of interest in central London from Buckingham Palace to the Tower of London.

-Circular silver plaques set in the pavement, like the one pictured above, help to guide you in the right direction but it’s more rewarding to download the maps and descriptions from the Walk London website.
-There are also information panels along the route describing the buildings in the area.
+Circular silver plaques set in the pavement, like the one pictured above, guide you in the right direction but it’s more rewarding to download or print the maps and descriptions from the TfL website.
+There are information panels along the route describing the buildings in the area.

-It takes a long day to walk the whole Jubilee Walkway, but if you’re not a keen walker the route can be divided into five sections which take between 1 and 4 hours to walk.
+It takes a long day to walk the whole Jubilee Walkway.
+If you’re not a keen walker the route can be divided into five sections which take between 1 and 4 hours to walk.

 We recommend the Jubilee Loop and the Western Loop sections for first-time visitors.
-If you do them both, you’ll see most of the important sights in central London:
+If you do both, you’ll see some of the most important sights in central London:

 Jubilee Loop Walk – 1 hour walk